jasonmw/Humpback/README.md

 if you do not specify a primary key, one will be appointed for you.
 timestamps will be added automatically

+if you add a column that is the name of another table, and specify the type as 'reference'

+    > hump -g AddUserToPost User:reference

+would generate this as the up operation

+    'add_column':{'table':'Post', 'columns':[{'name':'User','type':'reference'}]}

+and the sql that will be generated...

+    > hump -s 4 -screen ( this was my migration number 4.  see hump -? list )

+	ALTER TABLE [Post] ADD [UserId] INT NOT NULL

+	ALTER TABLE [Post] ADD CONSTRAINT [FK_post_user_userid] FOREIGN KEY (UserId) REFERENCES User (Id) ON DELETE NO ACTION ON UPDATE NO ACTION;

 just like rails, sequential filenames will be generated for you (UTC timestamp)

 **create_table** ( tablename column_name:column_type column_name:column_type )